achauphan/advent2024/README.md

 A debugger config is set up for testing - update the launch.json file with the day to debug.
 Then breakpoint in vscode and run with F5 or in the debug tab.

+`git push group-advent-solutions main:dylan` to push to group repo as separate branch.

 ## How to use (test solutions)

 Initial setup: `npm install`